 This is a very, very scarce attachment to find indeed and we know this attachment is expensive.
 That's because it is quite a collector’s item not just because of how scarce it is to find one, but also because of how difficult it is to find one that is working and functional!
 This attachment, however, has been tested and sampled to be sure it is a working attachment and comes with replica instructions.
-The original box is not included with this attachment.
+The original box is included with this attachment.

 It is imperative that each upper and lower clamp grip precisely over the thread crossing arms like you see in the photographs above.